ShannonCareer/personal/README.md

 # personal
 Personal projects outside of class; Self-driven learning;
-01APR19 Various subjects that interest me combined into programming
+Various subjects that interest me combined into programming
+10May19: Gaining interest in JavaScript